Mwamitovi/fast-React/README.md

 ## SYNOPSIS

-The world is reacting, and this is a series of "mini" React projects.
+The world is reacting, and this is a series of "mini" React projects.<br/>
 We look at the concepts of functional programming inorder to structure React Applications better.

-What's happening behind the scenes?
+What's happening behind the scenes?<br/>
 We look at Pure React.
 And quickly switch focus to a JavaScript extension (JSX), similar to HTML, for defining react elements.

-But really, what is the React advantage?
+But really, what is the React advantage?<br/>
-We dig into Data handling and Component lifecycle to answer this question.
+We dig into Data handling and Component lifecycle to answer this question.<br/>
 Then we get on to use Redux (based on flux) to manage application state while building the UI.

-We also Unit test using tools like ESLint, Jest and Enzyme to verify our "app" functions.
+We also Unit test using tools like ESLint, Jest and Enzyme to verify our "app" functions.<br/>
-Plus how do we manage browser history in Single-Pages-Apps with React Router?
+Plus how do we manage browser history in Single-Pages-Apps with React Router?<br/>
 And finally, we get into React and the server (isomorphic concept, node-express and more).